 Arabuko Sokoke Forest is the largest remaining natural coastal forest in East Africa’s (420 km²).
 You can find common animals and plants but also some endemic, rare or endangered birds, plants, mammals and reptiles.

-Anything written here about Arabuko Sokoke Forest can only be the merest introduction to the vast tracts of the largest indigenous coastal forest, but it shall show how important this habitat is – for animals, plants and human.
-Some international organizations assist the local people to use the forest without destroying it.
 Eco tourism, education, reforestation programs and gentle utilization should help as well so that future generations can tell about an exciting visit to this wonderful place.
-Well trained guides accompany you on your walk or drive from the entrance at the Kenya Wildlife gate.
+Well trained guides accompany you on your walk and drive from the entrance at the Kenya Wildlife gate.
 From Watamu town it is a 10 to 15 minutes drive.
 Your visit plays an important part in preserving this forest and at the same time you learn about a unique biotope.

 Arabuko Sokoke Forest is divided into 3 different types of vegetation: